anedyaio/anedya-example-esp32/Arduino-IDE/OTA/mqtt/README.md

 6. **Update Device Status:** Devices inform Anedya of the update's success or failure.

 > [!NOTE]
-> The objective of this project is to provide a clear and practical example demonstrating how to utilize the Anedya platform's OTA (Over the Air) feature.
+> The objective of this project is to provide a clear and practical example demonstrating how to utilize the Anedya's OTA (Over the Air) feature.
 It aims to help developers effectively integrate the OTA feature into their IoT applications.

 > [!WARNING]
 > This code is for hobbyists for learning purposes.
 Not recommended for production use!!